Implement Data Models for Microsoft SQL Server Courses

 The focus of this course is on planning and implementing enterprise database infrastructure solutions by using SQL Server 2014 and other Microsoft technologies.
 It describes how to consolidate SQL Server workloads, work with both on-premises and Microsoft Azure cloud-based solutions, and how to plan and implement high availability and disaster recovery solutions.
-2KO International Group provides IT & business training courses for learners of all levels, and is also a top-rated, certified supplier of online IT courses.
+2KO International delivers computer courses from beginner level to advanced, and is also a leading supplier of of online IT training courses.

 At course completion

 After completing this course, students will be able to:

 Assess an existing enterprise environment.

 Describe the considerations for consolidating workloads with SQL Server 2014.

 Describe considerations for including SQL Server 2014 in a private cloud.

 Use Microsoft Azure storage with SQL Server 2014.